fabiochiusano/Awesome-AI-News/README.md

 This repository is structured to help users quickly understand the main news, trends, and sentiments in the generative AI industry and market.
 News are categorized, summarized, and analyzed for sentiment.

+_Want to stay updated?_
+- _[Follow me on Medium](https://medium.com/@chiusanofabio94) to see my weekly AI news posts.
+You can also receive them via email._
+- _[Follow NLPlanet on LinkedIn](https://www.linkedin.com/company/nlplanet) to see daily news and research directly in your feed._

 ## Table of Contents

 - [Overview: what's going on in AI, main trends, and companies](#overview-whats-going-on-in-ai-main-trends-and-companies)